 Red colobus monkeys

 The Uganda red colobus monkeys come with rust-red cap and dark grey, black face.
 When born, they are completely black.
 The red colobus monkeys have long feet, tails which plays an important part of balancing when climbing or leaping on the trees.
+The red colobus ‘s cute big eyes and tufted crown with its contrasting brick-red, grey, and white-colored coat make this primate an extraordinary species to watch.
+It is closely related to the black-and-white colobus and is very common around Kibale Forest.
+A few of them can be seen in Semliki National Park.

 Grey cheeked mangabeys

 Also referred to as the white cheeked mangabeys, the grey cheeked mangabeys are among the 13 primates of Kibale National Park.
 They have dark brown fur and they look like the small hairy baboon.
 These primates are being habituated and soon to be opened for tracking.
+The ‘Mangabey’ sounds like some African royal name or maybe a fruit I would love to bite.
+This small, hairy baboon-like primate has an electrifying smile—look at its teeth.
+The grey-cheeked mangabey has a slightly golden mane around the neck and a shaggy appearance that make it one of the most extraordinary primates in Uganda to watch.
+And, you guessed right!
+You will also find this primate around Kibale Forest.

 Pottos